milvus-io/milvus/docs/design_docs/root_coordinator_recovery_on_power_failure.md

 ### 2.12 Timestamp of `dd operations`

-1. `RC` response is to set the timestamp of `dd operations`, create collection, create partition, drop collection, drop partition, and send this timestamp into `dml msgstream`.
+1. `RootCoord` response is to set the timestamp of `dd operations`, create collection, create partition, drop collection, drop partition, and send this timestamp into `dml msgstream`.